Economic antisemitism: 21st-century

 The topic of economic antisemitism came to the public spot-light yet again when NBA player LeBron James quoted on Instagram a line of lyric from a song by 21 Savage "We been gettin' that Jewish money, everything is kosher".
 James apologized for his behaviour, but pleaded ignorance by stating that he "actually thought it was a compliment, and obviously it wasn't through the lens of a lot of people."
 This episode came one year after James said that "racism may appear hidden, but it is alive every single day in the US, and across the world."

 Ignorance among factions of the left over economic forms of antisemitism have been blamed for the Labour Party's recent antisemitism controversy.
 Siobhain McDonagh received controversy from the left wing of the party after she appeared to agree with a statement put forward by John Humphreys that "to be anti-capitalist you have to be antisemitic".
+On October 8th, 2024, Dublin city councillor Punam Rane said that "the entire US economy today is ruled by the Jews, by Israel" in the context of a debate on restricting economic ties to West Bank settlements.